christensenjairus/ClusterCreator/README.md

 Currently, there is no option to have an IPv6-only cluster.
 This is a complex use case that complicates the setup for various reasons.
 For example, github's container registry doesn't have an IPv6 address.

 *Note: The HA kube-vip apiserver address can be IPv6 without enabling dual-stack.*

+### Custom worker types

+You can add more custom worker types under `node_classes` in `clusters.tf`.
+This can be done to have k8s nodes with differing CPU, memory, disks, ip ranges, labels, taints, and devices.

+Ideas for practical worker classes:
+* `gpu` class that has a GPU device for running AI workloads (this is already implemented in `clusters.tf`)
+* `storage` class with extra disks and a taint so only your storage system (i.e. Rook) runs on it
+* `database` class with increased memory
+* `fedramp` class with a taint so only government containers are run on that machine
+* `backup` class with reduced cpu and memory, a taint, and expanded disks, for only storing backups

 # Final Product
 ### Proxmox Pools with VMs Managed by Tofu